Stalking the monster rewards card sign-up bonus

 Visa, MasterCard and American Express all issue gift cards, which can be used in any store accepting credit cards.
 Generic gift cards typically come with a $3.95 fee per card, so buy them in high-dollar values to minimize expenses.

-Tip: Look for generic gift cards with a rebate on places like BigCrumbs.com, which gives a 1.4 percent rebate on American Express gift card purchases.
+Tip: Look for generic gift cards with a rebate on places such as BigCrumbs.com, which gives a 1.4 percent rebate on American Express gift card purchases.
 The gift card fee is typically around $3.95, but AmEx does offer promotional codes waiving the fee from time to time, so look around online for promos.

-4. Take advantage of high-expense periods
+4. Take advantage of high-expense periods.

 Time your application for a rewards card with a bonus offer to coincide with high-expense periods, such as holidays, vacations, weddings and anniversaries.